 Without doubt, it’s essential to understand what it is before you get into it.

-You need to know what it means, the rules, and ensure you cover all bases before renting or buying a campervan in New Zealand.
+You need to know what it means to freedom camp, the rules, and ensure you cover all bases before renting or buying a campervan in New Zealand.

 An Introduction to Freedom Camping in Aotearoa

-There are many recognised campgrounds and campsites on public ground in New Zealand designed for freedom campers.
+There are many recognised campgrounds, campsites and dedicated car parks on public grounds in New Zealand designed for freedom campers.
 These sites often offer unobstructed views in peaceful settings, ready for travellers to enjoy.